 Arriving at a selected hotel in Johannesburg our unforgettable overland safari comes to a close.

-We recommend booking flights after 10:00pm on the last day, or staying in Johannesburg for an extra day or two after the tour to explore.
-Post-tour accommodation can be arranged with us, when you book your safari.
+We recommend booking flights after 10:00 pm on the last day, or staying in Johannesburg for an extra day or two after the tour to explore.
+Post-tour accommodation can be arranged through us when you book your safari.

 Activities listed as optional in the itinerary are not included in the tour price and are for your own expense.
 See Optional Activities & Excursions tab.

 This tour includes 13 nights of camping accommodation (with facilities), 1 night of camping (with basic facilities), 2 nights of bush camping (with no facilities) and 1 night of hotel accommodation.